What To Do In Japan

 Day 2: Tokyo – Day Trips

-Take a short trip to Kamakura or Nikkō for temples, shrines, and coastal escapes.
+Take a short trip to Kamakura or Nikkō.
 Return for Tokyo nightlife in Shinjuku Golden Gai.

 Day 3 - Kyoto